mh0w/multisite_search_tool/README.md

 Note that each site opens in a new tab or window, so you may need to tell your browser's popup blocker to allow this tool to create popups (new tabs/windows).

+You will need to be able to `pip install` any missing required packages.

 **OPTIONAL** - user configuration: you can choose the Conda environment you want to use near the